 People and Languages

 It’s hard to say how many inhabitants Riyadh has exactly.
 The capital’s rapid population growth is driven both by the Saudi birthrate of two or more children per woman and the many foreign nationals moving to Riyadh.
 According to the 2004 official census, Riyadh had slightly more than four million residents.
 However, a survey in 2006 estimated the number at 4.6 million.
 In 2013, the population is said to have grown to 5.2 million people.

 It’s equally hard to say how large the percentage of foreign residents is.
 Up to 40% of all inhabitants may be non-Saudis.
 Those moving to Riyadh from Africa, as well as other Arab states, make up the biggest share.
 The other foreign nationals are Western expatriates or are from South Asian and Southeast Asian countries.
 Migrants with menial jobs for unskilled labor, e.g. in the construction industry, often suffer from poor working conditions and unfriendly treatment.
 Western expats, however, are mostly treated with courtesy on an individual level, regardless of the political climate.

 Due to the many non-Saudis moving to Riyadh, you needn’t be fluent in Arabic.
 English is spoken in Riyadh’s business world and widely understood among the urban middle and upper classes.
 Of course, a little politeness goes a long way everywhere.
 Some basic Arabic phrases will help you feel more welcome in your new home.
 Brush up your language skills before you move!

 When it comes to personal safety, there are a few things you should keep in mind after moving to Riyadh.

-- There is a certain ongoing risk of terrorist attacks against non-Muslim foreigners, although the last major incident took place several years ago.
+- There is a certain ongoing risk of terrorist attacks against non-Muslim foreigners, although there have been no recent occurrences and the last major incident took place several years ago.
 Register with your embassy and check their travel warnings regularly.